Encoding syntactic objects and Merge operations in function spaces: Realization as phase synchronizations

 Formal similarities between Internal Merge and the {\em successor function of arithmetic} have been observed (for instance in \cite{Chomsky2020}).
 Indeed the von Neumann set theoretic construction of the integers and the successor function of arithmetic, where one defines $0=\emptyset =\{ \ \ \}$, $1=\{ \emptyset \}$, $2=\{ \emptyset , \{ \emptyset \} \}$, $3 =\{ \emptyset , \{ \emptyset \}, \{ \emptyset , \{ \emptyset \} \} \}$ and so on with the successor function $n \mapsto n+1$ defined in this set-theoretic form as $\Upsilon: A_n \mapsto A_{n+1}=A_n \cup \{ A_n \}$.
 Since the only information that finite sets carry is their cardinality, the von Neumann construction indeed identifies a set-theoretic operation that is fully equivalent to the step $n \mapsto n+1$ leading from cardinality $n$ to cardinality $n+1$, namely the successor function of arithmetic.
 A formal similarity with Internal Merge can be seen using the bracket notation for full binary rooted trees and writing the simplest Internal Merge in the form $\{ \alpha_1, \alpha_2 \} \mapsto \{ \alpha_1, \{ \text{}, \alpha_2 \}\}$, with denoting the trace left by the cancellation of the deeper copy.
 While this is an interesting and suggestive analogy, these two operations have different algebraic properties, hence they cannot be directly compared.

 On the other hand, the model discussed shows that there is a precise way in which {\em both} Internal Merge {\em and} External Merge behave like a successor function, not the one of arithmetic but an appropriate one through which the algebraic properties of the Merge operation can be realized.
+This will not provide a pathway to the successor function of arithmetic via the syntactic Merge, as these remain different kinds of operation, but it does show that there is a sense in which the successor function analogy is rigorous, if applied to the appropriate algebraic structure.